This Immortal: Reception

 Algis Budrys praised This Immortal as "an extremely interesting and undeniably important book", describing it as "a story of adventures and perils, high intrigue, esthetics [and] politics ... utterly charming [and] optimistic".
-He predicted that as examples of the New Wave, Zelazny's career would become more important and enduring than Thomas M. Disch's.
+He predicted that, among New Wave science fiction writers, Zelazny's career would become more important and enduring than Thomas M. Disch's.

-Lawrence P. Ashmead, an editor for Doubleday & Company Inc, rejected the book for publishing, claiming that "the plot is terribly thin and uninteresting."
+Lawrence P. Ashmead, an editor for Doubleday & Company Inc., rejected the book for publication, claiming that "the plot is terribly thin and uninteresting."
 He also pans the "Germanic constructions and pseudo-clever dialogue" of the book.